AgyLuczak/GIANDS-the-building-company/readme.md

 </br>

 - **Navbar** – Reccuring on each page.
 It's responsive and toggles to a hamburger menu on smaller screens.
 Menu items are coloured black when the page is active and grey when inactive.
 The menu items for inactive pages change to the white colour when hovered upon.
-The brand name on the left also changes colour to white when hovered upon.The logo and the brand are linked to a Home Page when clicked.
+The brand name on the left also changes colour to white when hovered upon.The logo and the brand name are linked to a Home Page when clicked.

 - **Footer** – Another feature reccuring on each page.
 It contains contact details and social links.
 It's responsive: the phone number goes above the email address and social links on a small screen.
 When hovered upon the colour of the links changes to white and the background colour becomes darker.
 Social links open in a new tab.